FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

-# 3I/ATLAS Ephemeris Data Kit
+# 3I/ATLAS Ephemeris Kit

-This folder packages daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)** so astrologers can experiment with the body inside their favourite tools.
-The numbers come directly from NASA/JPL Horizons and cover the full interval that the comet resides inside the heliosphere (2016‑01‑01 through 2040‑12‑31).
+Daily ephemerides for the interstellar comet **3I/ATLAS (C/2025 N1)**, generated straight from NASA/JPL Horizons and organised so astrologers can drop the body into their favourite apps.
+Coverage spans the comet’s passage through the heliosphere (2016‑01‑01 → 2040‑12‑31).

-## Contents
+## Where to start?

-- `raw/` – JSON dumps returned by Horizons (heliocentric, geocentric, and barycentric frames).
-Each file can be regenerated with `scripts/generate_ephemeris.py`.
-- `data/`
-  - `*_daily.csv` – Cartesian + spherical coordinates in the ecliptic of J2000 frame, one row per TDB midnight.
+**For non-developers**

+Use the folder that matches your app or the file type it accepts.
+If you are unsure, open your software, choose *File → Import* (or similar), and note the file extensions it expects.
+Keep this guide handy while you explore:

-  - `geocentric_*_sign_ingresses.csv` – pre-computed tropical and sidereal ingress timestamps.
+- `astro-gold/` – ready-to-import text tables for Astro Gold (tropical + Lahiri and Fagan/Bradley sidereal variants).
-  - `geocentric_sidereal_{lahiri,fagan_bradley}_daily.csv` – sidereal longitudes with the chosen ayanāṃśa and the exact ayanāṃśa value per day.
+- `solar-fire/` – the same layout packaged for Solar Fire.
+- `time-passages/` – the same layout packaged for TimePassages.
-  - `geocentric_mpc_ephemeris.txt` – MPC-style daily ephemeris (RA/Dec, Δ, r, elongation, phase) for quick import via “Add MPC comet/object” dialogs.
+- `apps-using-mpc-files/` – MPC-style daily ephemeris for software that wants classic MPC comet/asteroid files.
-- `text/`
+- `apps-using-csv-files/` – full CSV datasets for tools that can read spreadsheets or plain data tables.

+**For developers & tinkerers**

+Everything needed to regenerate or tweak the ephemerides lives in `developer/` (Horizons JSON dumps, Python scripts, vendored `pyswisseph`, Swiss Ephemeris helper).

+## Folder guide

-  - `*_daily_solarfire.txt` – tropical tables (`YYYY MM DD HHMM longitude latitude distance`) ready for Solar Fire / Astro Gold / TimePassages.
+- **astro-gold/** – importable text ephemerides (`YYYY MM DD HHMM longitude latitude distance`) suited to Astro Gold.
+Contains tropical and sidereal versions (Lahiri, Fagan/Bradley).
-  - `geocentric_sidereal_{lahiri,fagan_bradley}_daily_solarfire.txt` – same layout but with sidereal longitude plus an ayanāṃśa column.
-- `scripts/`
-  - `generate_ephemeris.py` – re-runs all Horizons queries and rebuilds every table.
-Optional sidereal outputs require `pyswisseph` (vendored under `vendor/`).
+- **solar-fire/** – identical files labelled for Solar Fire users.
+- **time-passages/** – identical files labelled for TimePassages users.
+- **apps-using-mpc-files/** – `geocentric_mpc_ephemeris.txt`, formatted in the standard MPC 80-column style (daily UT 0h, J2000 RA/Dec, Δ, r, elongation, phase angle).
+- **apps-using-csv-files/** – the complete CSV suite: heliocentric/geocentric/barycentric vectors, tropical and sidereal longitudes, and sign-ingress summaries.
+- **developer/** – Horizons raw outputs, regeneration scripts, vendored `pyswisseph`, and Swiss Ephemeris build helper (`scripts/build_swisseph.sh`).

 ## Horizons recipe

-All tables were generated with the Horizons API using:
+All data was produced with Horizons solution #27 (2025-10-10) using:

 ```
 COMMAND='DES=1004083;'